 Both are great guns.
 The best thing to do is to find a range or gun store with an indoor range that allows gun rentals.
 If you can, try them both out and see which you prefer.
-The one that shoots best, and is the most comfortable, is the one you should get to use with your glock holster.
+The one that shoots best, and is the most comfortable, is the one you should get.

 When you do head to the range, you're going to need a target...but why pay for paper targets if you don't have to?
 We'll give you as many as you want - you just need to download Alien Gear's printable 8.5” x 11” shooting target.
 Make as many copies as you like!

 We will continuously be adding new target options to our lineup.
 Check out our complete free printable shooting targets page to see the full selection as they start rolling in.